Ian Happ Player Props: Cubs vs. Braves

 Braves Pitching Rankings

-- The Braves have the sixth-ranked team ERA among all MLB pitching staffs (3.86).
+- The Braves have a 3.82 team ERA that ranks fourth among all league pitching staffs.

-- The Braves surrender the fourth-fewest home runs in baseball (115 total, 1.1 per game).
+- Braves pitchers combine to give up the fourth-fewest home runs in baseball (115 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.